octohub/GroupMeAnalytics/README.md

 Groupme (https://groupme.com/) provides an awesome API (https://dev.groupme.com/docs/v3) that allows users to parse conversations in groups they are a part of.

 What information does it give me about my conversations?
-For each user it gives you the following information:
+-For each user it gives you the following information:
-Number of messages sent.
+-Number of messages sent.
-Total Likes Given.
+-Total Likes Given.
-Self Likes. (special rung in hell for people that like their own messages) Total Likes Received.
+-Self Likes. (special rung in hell for people that like their own messages) -Total Likes Received.
-Average Likes Received Per Message.
+-Average Likes Received Per Message.
-Total Likes Received with Self Likes Subtracted.  (because inflating your numbers isn't cool)
+-Total Likes Received with Self Likes Subtracted.  (because inflating your numbers isn't cool)
-Average Likes Received Per Message with Self Likes Subtracted.
+-Average Likes Received Per Message with Self Likes Subtracted.
-Total Words Sent.
+-Total Words Sent.
-Likes Received from each member and also what percent of the total likes received is from said member.
+-Likes Received from each member and also what percent of the total likes received is from said member.
-Percent of each member's total likes that went to a particular member.
+-Percent of each member's total likes that went to a particular member.
-Number of times you liked the same post as another member and what percent of the posts you liked were liked by that same member.
+-Number of times you liked the same post as another member and what percent of the posts you liked were liked by that same member.